DraghiciAndrei1307/PostgreSQL-Ansible-Automation/README.md

 As you can see, the following options were used:

 - `-i` option is used for linking the inventory file to this playbook run
-- `--ask-vault-password` option is used in order to provide the password for the vault file the playbook is linked to (check the `vars_files` inside any playbook present inside this repo in order to understand how to link the vault to the playbook)
+- `--ask-vault-password` option is used in order to provide the password for the vault file the playbook is linked to (check the `vars_files` inside any playbook present inside this repo to understand how to link the vault to the playbook)

 Another option that you can use is the `--check` option.
 What this does is that it lets you run the playbook without making any changes on the slave node.